Case Study № 07 · Concept

 • Drag & Drop: Cards can be dragged into day containers to build the schedule

-• Route Visualization: When places are added to a day, the system automatically shows optimal routes on the map
+• Route Visualization: When places are added, the system shows optimal routes on the map

 • Time Estimates: Travel time between locations appears as annotations